 Hephaistos promulgated a law requiring that the women of Egypt be monogamous and observe the rule of chastity, and any who were caught in adultery were to receive punishment.
 He received grateful thanks for this, for this was the first law about chastity received among them.

 Hephaistos, by a mystical prayer, received tongs from the air to be used in the manufacture of iron implements.
 This gave him overwhelming power in war.
-They raised him up to be a god, since he had promulgated the law on chastity, had acquired food for men by the manufacturer of implements, and had provided safety and power in war; for before his time, men fought one another with clubs and stones.
+They raised him up to be a god, since he had promulgated the law on chastity, had acquired food for men by the manufacture of implements, and had provided safety and power in war; for before his time, men fought one another with clubs and stones.

 Excerpta Latina Barbari

 238.4-19, ed.
 Frick (= fol.
 21a)

 1. After his death, his son Faunus reigned in Italy for thirty-five years.
 This made him into an impious and very busy man.
 2. Then he went down into Egypt and remained in that place and assumed the imperial robes.
 And he was seen to be wise by the Egyptians, and he deceived them through magic and frauds.
 He confided suspicious things to them and made prophecies.
 He learned the speech of birds and the messages of the hoopoes, the neighing of horses, as well as the divination of the dead, and many other evils.
 3. And then the wise men among the Egyptians perceived him to be a mathematician and very loquacious, so they glorified him as Hermes the Three-Times-Most-Blessed, because he knew all languages so well everywhere, and they admired him as a wealthy and rich man, and as a servant of the gods.
 4. He reigned there for thirty-five years.
 There are from Adam to the beginning of the reign of Picus, who is understood to be Serapis, and who was the son of Cronus, 4,100 years.